 For more information about how the built environment impacts on people with balance disorders click here:

-Click the link for more information about how, as an employer you can better support people with balance disorders.
+Click here for more information about how, as an employer you can better support people with balance disorders.

 If you have a balance disorder and want to know where to find support then click here: